 Sedona has a vibrant and fun cultural atmosphere that is as intriguing as its landscape is beautiful.
 With festivals going on year-round, visitors would be hard-pressed not to find one that would spark their interest.
 What better way to experience this tranquil town than to pop in on a festival and see what it’s all about?

 From arts and crafts festivals to beer and bike festivals, Sedona has a festival for just about every interest.
-Read on to learn more about these wonderful and engaging events!
+Read on to learn more about some of Sedona’s local festivities!

 Sedona has a multitude of festivals and events that the city hosts every year!
 Below, we’ve listed just a few of our favorite annual festivals in Sedona.